Manifestly/manifestly.github.io/source/2014-10-20-our-weekly-review-checklist.html.markdown

 <b>Recurring Processes</b>, that's where it's at for checklists.
 At Manifestly, we have a Weekly Review process to keep track of where we are at, as a company.
 Of course, this is a <a href="https://www.manifest.ly/public/checklists/8d29833cdfdd634b41623c2e5abf511b">Weekly Review Checklist</a>.

-The basics steps or our checklist (which <a href="https://www.manifest.ly/public/checklists/8d29833cdfdd634b41623c2e5abf511b">you can copy</a>) are:
+The basics steps of our checklist (which <a href="https://www.manifest.ly/public/checklists/8d29833cdfdd634b41623c2e5abf511b">you can copy</a>) are:

 * Review Tasks and Plans (marketing & dev)
 * Customers & Analytics Review